 After spending some years in commerce, William entered the NSW Sheriff’s department in 1856.
 When the new colony of Queensland was formed in 1859, he took up a similar role in the newly established colony’s public service.
 By 1883 he had risen through the ranks to become Queensland’s Registrar-General as well as Registrar of Patents and Registrar of Friendly Societies.

-William and Ellen purchased around seven and a half acres at Highgate Hill in 1860 paying for just over £38.
-Soon after they built their family home “Cooltigue” there.
+William and Ellen purchased a number of blocks of land in the Highgate Hill area in 1860.
+One of these of around seven and a half acres, costing them just over £38, was where they built their family home “Cooltigue” soon after.
 Florence Lord recounts a story of how William, after buying the land, climbed a tree to get an idea of what the view from the house would be like.
 The architect was Benjamin Backhouse who also was responsible for the nearby house “Toonarbin” discussed in a previous post (Toonarbin ).

-They also purchased a further two portions totalling almost fifteen acres further up the hill adjacent to Gloucester Street.
+They also purchased a further two portions totalling almost fifteen acres further up the hill adjacent to Gloucester Street and around 10 acres on the corner of Dornoch Terrace and Boundary Street.

 Cooltigue was built largely of cedar and a large shuttered veranda served as a ballroom.
 The house was in the form of a square with an internal courtyard surrounded by verandas.
 This was later surmounted by the glassed tower seen in the photo below, built by a subsequent owner.